Walibu/runForm/README.md

 # runForm
-Different tools for running tests and interval levels
+Tools for running tests and interval levels